manticoresoftware/manticoresearch/manual/english/Security/Authentication_and_authorization.md

 `SHOW USAGE` currently returns placeholder usage counters.
 It is intended for future usage and budget reporting.

 Manage authentication data with the SQL commands above.
-The underlying authentication storage is internal and is not a user-facing management interface.
+The underlying authentication storage is internal and is not a user-facing management or inspection interface.

 If the authentication file was changed outside the daemon, reload it with: